HatchApps/xavier-help/faq.md

 ### How do I leave Xavier?

 Had enough of Xavier and want to delete your account?

-At this point you'll need to [get in touch](/contact-us.md) with us so we can remove you and your data from the system - we haven't built the ability to delete yourself from the system automatically yet.
+If you are looking to pause your subscription for a period, you can do so under _Manage Team_ from the sidebar in the Client List.
+Under _Manage Team_, select _Subscription_, and select the _Cancel Subscription_ button.

+If you are looking to delete your team permanently, you will need to create a new Team if you want to return to Xavier at a later date.
+Please note, only a Team Owner can delete a team.
+To delete your team, click on your user avatar in the top right of the screen and select _your settings_ from the dropdown list.
+From the links on the left of the page, select _Teams_ to see the list of Xavier teams you currently belong to (this will usually be just 1).
+Click the _X_ button to the right of the team name to delete the team.
+Please note, this action cannot be undone.

 ## Still not sure?